rickymercury/Common_Core_42/Common-core/42-Cursus/ft_printf/README.md

 The `ft_print_u` function is designed to handle the `%u` format specifier within the custom ft_printf implementation, which is used for printing unsigned decimal integers.
 This format specifier is crucial for displaying non-negative integer values without any sign, making it a common requirement in applications that work with unsigned data types.

-> Within ft_printf, the `%u` specifier is handled similarly to other format specifiers, ensuring that unsigned integers are correctly formatted and printed.
+Within ft_printf, the `%u` specifier is handled similarly to other format specifiers, ensuring that unsigned integers are correctly formatted and printed.

+>   ## **Format Parsing:**
 >
->    **Format Parsing:** As ft_printf reads through the input string, it searches for the % character, indicating the presence of a format specifier.
+>     As ft_printf reads through the input string, it searches for the % character, indicating the presence of a format specifier.
 For example, in ft_printf("Value: %u", 123);, the %u sequence signals that an unsigned integer argument should be printed in decimal format.
 >
->    **Delegation to format_printf:** When the %u specifier is identified, ft_printf calls format_printf, passing the format character 'u' and the argument list.
+>   ## **Delegation to format_printf:**
 >
+>     When the %u specifier is identified, ft_printf calls format_printf, passing the format character 'u' and the argument list.
+>
+>   ## **Calling ft_print_u:**
+>
->    **Calling ft_print_u:** If the format character is %u, format_printf calls ft_print_u with the unsigned integer argument. ft_print_u then handles the conversion and output of the integer in decimal format, ensuring it is printed as an unsigned value.
+>     If the format character is %u, format_printf calls ft_print_u with the unsigned integer argument. ft_print_u then handles the conversion and output of the integer in decimal format, ensuring it is printed as an unsigned value.

 The ft_print_u function uses a helper function `count_digits` to count the number of digits in the unsigned integer and recursively prints each digit.

-> Breakdown of the Code
+>    `count_digits`:
 >
->    `count_digits`: This helper function calculates how many digits are required to represent the unsigned integer nbr.
+>     This helper function calculates how many digits are required to represent the unsigned integer nbr.
-        If nbr is 0, it returns 1 because even a zero number requires one character to display ('0').
+>     If nbr is 0, it returns 1 because even a zero number requires one character to display ('0').
-        For all non-zero values, it divides nbr by 10 repeatedly in a loop, incrementing the count for each division.
-This loop ensures that the number of digits is counted correctly.
+>     For all non-zero values, it divides nbr by 10 repeatedly in a loop, incrementing the count for each division.
+>     This loop ensures that the number of digits is counted correctly.
 >
->    `ft_print_u`: The main function, ft_print_u, is responsible for converting and printing the unsigned integer in decimal format.
+>    `ft_print_u`:
 >
->    **Zero Check:** If nbr is 0, ft_print_u directly prints the character '0' by calling ft_print_c and returns 1, as one character is printed.
+>     The main function, ft_print_u, is responsible for converting and printing the unsigned integer in decimal format.
 >
+>   ## **Zero Check:**
+>
+>     If nbr is 0, ft_print_u directly prints the character '0' by calling ft_print_c and returns 1, as one character is printed.
+>
+>   ## **Digit Count Calculation:**
+>
->    **Digit Count Calculation:** If nbr is non-zero, ft_print_u calls count_digits to determine the number of digits in nbr.
+>     If nbr is non-zero, ft_print_u calls count_digits to determine the number of digits in nbr.
 This function returns the total number of digits, which is then used to track the number of characters printed.
 >
->    **Recursive Division:** If nbr is greater than or equal to 10, ft_print_u recursively calls itself with nbr / 10 to print higher-order digits first.
-This ensures that digits are printed in the correct order (from most significant to least significant).
+>   ## **Recursive Division:**
 >
+>     If nbr is greater than or equal to 10, ft_print_u recursively calls itself with nbr / 10 to print higher-order digits first.
+>     This ensures that digits are printed in the correct order (from most significant to least significant).
+>
+>   ## **Printing Digits:**
+>
->    **Printing Digits:** After handling the recursive calls, ft_print_u prints the least significant digit by using ft_print_c(nbr % 10 + '0').
+>     After handling the recursive calls, ft_print_u prints the least significant digit by using ft_print_c(nbr % 10 + '0').
 This converts the integer digit into its character equivalent (by adding the ASCII value of '0') and prints it.
 >
+>   ## **Return Digit Count:**
+>
->    **Return Digit Count:** Finally, ft_print_u returns digit_count, which represents the total number of digits in the unsigned integer.
-This value helps ft_printf track how many characters have been printed.
+>     Finally, ft_print_u returns digit_count, which represents the total number of digits in the unsigned integer.
+>     This value helps ft_printf track how many characters have been printed.

 > Examples of ft_print_u
 >
 > Example 1:        ft_printf("Unsigned: %u", 123);
 >
->        %u is detected, and ft_print_u is called with 123.
+> - %u is detected, and ft_print_u is called with 123.
->        The function prints each digit recursively, eventually printing "123".
+> - The function prints each digit recursively, eventually printing "123".
->        The total character count returned by ft_printf would be 9, accounting for the characters "Unsigned: " plus the digits printed.
+> - The total character count returned by ft_printf would be 9, accounting for the characters "Unsigned: " plus the digits printed.
 >
 > Example 2:        ft_printf("Zero: %u", 0);
 >
->        %u is detected, and ft_print_u is called with 0.
+> - %u is detected, and ft_print_u is called with 0.
->        ft_print_u prints the character '0' and returns 1.
+> - ft_print_u prints the character '0' and returns 1.
->        The output will be "Zero: 0", and the total character count returned is 6.
+> - The output will be "Zero: 0", and the total character count returned is 6.

 This implementation of ft_print_u ensures that unsigned integers are correctly formatted and printed as decimal numbers.
 It integrates smoothly into ft_printf, extending the function's capabilities to handle unsigned data types.